On Drugswith Geoff Turner

 What Canada can learn about legal pot from Colorado

-Cannabis will be legal and regulated across Canada later this year, but Colorado has a four-year head start on ending prohibition.
-Host Geoff Turner travelled to Colorado to see how legalization looks, four years on.
+Cannabis will be legal and regulated across Canada tomorrow, but Colorado has a four-year head start on ending prohibition.
+Host Geoff Turner travelled to Colorado to see what legalization looks like.

 Clinical drug trials: The strange world of human guinea pigs